brakmic/SKPlayground/README.md

 dotnet run -- -i ./desc/keycloak_helm_desc.txt -f Helm
 ```

-#### Note:
+#### Plugin Configuration

-Ensure that the necessary plugins are correctly placed under the "skills" directory and that the descriptions in the input files are well-formatted to get the desired outputs.
+Ensure that the necessary plugins are correctly placed under the "plugins" directory and that the descriptions in the input files are well-formatted to get the desired outputs.

 ## Input Files

 Input files are housed in the `desc` folder and contain descriptions provided by the user.
 Here are a few examples:

 #### Hashing Application in C# 1: